learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

     [(0.7461417892908068, 0.6178054015327881), (1.0516980354349175, 0.8708059733401117), (2.017327151511592, 1.6703468814515983), (0.17555392107371448, 0.1453586466490356), (4.3624584377810995, 3.61211558648275), (3.14786872854041, 2.6064353072314597), (5.75731245351263, 4.767054711508457), (5.075186267246741, 4.202254229280302), (3.9035082665726355, 3.232104844722142), (5.738197298803666, 4.751227363409436)]

 Note that we have 1000 tuples created to our specification.
-Let's take a look at how flatMap differs in its implementation.
-Use the `flatMap` method with the same function you created above.
+Let's take a look at how `.flatMap()` differs in its implementation.
+Use the `.flatMap()` method with the same function you created above.

 ```python